This blog was originally published in 2016 and has been updated in 2020 for relevancy and current events.

 Peer-to-peer recognition in a global environment is attainable through online platforms and internal rewarding programs.
 Executive staff members have the responsibility to recognize top performers.
 Create all-in company meetings so everyone can recognize team members who go above and beyond the call of duty.

 Customers define the approach to business.
 Without happy customers, companies will fade.
-Your employee value proposition and culture drive the behavior those employees who do the real work of serving customers.
+Your EVP and culture drive the behavior those employees who do the real work of serving customers.